 At first glance, you wouldn’t think this film has any MCM elements central to its plot.
 But, to quote our pesky protagonist, “life moves pretty fast.
 If you don’t stop and look around once in a while, you could miss it.”

 In one scene, Bueller travels back to Cameron Frye’s home, a modernist structure located in the Chicago area.
-Designed by A. James Speyer (1953), this residence pulled from the classic architecture of Ludwig Mies van der Rowe.
+Designed by A. James Speyer (1953), this residence pulled from the classic architecture of Ludwig Mies van der Rohe.
 And with the glass box addition designed by David Haid (1974), this home is truly a mid mod masterpiece worth the watch (Curbed, 2014).

 #6.
 Mad Men (2007-2015)